stnava/ANTsTutorial/README.md

 The goal of this tutorial is to use ANTs and ANTsR to turn raw data into clean data.

-We will focus on brain magnetic resonance images and show how to:
+We will focus on pediatric brain magnetic resonance images available in the [PTBP](http://figshare.com/articles/The_Pediatric_Template_of_Brain_Perfusion_PTBP_/923555) and show how to:

 * Organize and inspect the raw data to understand its structure and identify potential problem cases.